linus-aldehag/vorsight/deploy/pi/README.md

-# Vorsight Pi Server Deployment
+# Vörsight Pi Server Deployment

-This directory contains everything needed to deploy the Vorsight server to a Raspberry Pi.
+This directory contains everything needed to deploy the Vörsight server to a Raspberry Pi.

 ## Prerequisites

 - Raspberry Pi (3 or later recommended)
 - Raspberry Pi OS (Debian-based)
-- Node.js 18+ installed on Pi
+- Node.js 25+ installed on Pi
 - SSH access to Pi
 - At least 1GB free space